F-I-D-O/Manuals/manuals/Programming/C++/C++ Workflow.md

 1. *open the forked repository in the browser and create a new pull request to the main vcpkg repository*

-# Typical directory structure
-The typical directory structure for a C++ project is as follows:

-- `data`: the directory containing the data files, including test data and default configuration files
-- `include`: the directory containing public header files
-	- this directory is for the headers that are meant to be included by other projects.
-Typically, only library projects have this directory
-	- the projects own headers should be in the `include/<project name>` directory to mimic the installation directory structure
-- `install`: the directory containing the installation scripts.
-Only needed for library projects or projects that are meant to be distributed
-- `port`: the directory containing the vcpkg port files.
-Only needed for libraries that are meant to be distributed via vcpkg
-- `src`: the directory containing the source files and private headers
-- `test`: the directory containing the test files
-- `<various build dirs>`: the directories containing the build files.

-The root directory typically contains the following files:

-- `.gitignore`: the git ignore file
-- `CMakeLists.txt`: the main cmake file
-- `CTestConfig.cmake`: the CTest configuration file

 # IDE

 ## Clion